Teleport Blog - Why Secure Access to Cloud Infrastructure is Painful - Sep 2, 2021

 Most technically sophisticated organizations implement access this way.
 One can rely on a combination of open source components and in-house expertise.
 Downloading Teleport is a much faster way to do it, and that’s why we started this project in 2016 and open sourced it a couple of years later.

-Teleport is not yet a complete access plane.
+Teleport is not yet a complete access platform.
 It does not support every computing resource.
 Currently it provides unified access to SSH, Kubernetes clusters, MySQL, PostgreSQL, MongoDB and internal web apps.
 We’re launching support for additional protocols rapidly, so join our community Slack to learn from other Teleport users and talk directly to Teleport core contributors.